Juniper/nita-cli/README.md

 # NITA CLI

 NITA CLI project adds a command line interface to NITA.
+It is the way of interacting with NITA by using simple and very intuitive commands.
+It abstracts the user from the complexity of most of the commands running behind the scenes (related to docker, unix and some other tools).

 ## TOC